HappyHackShack/build-on-bob/README.md

   - [x] Ubuntu

 - Miscellaneous
+  - [x] Move some of the installer into a 'pre-req' phase
-  - Improve the build status
+  - [ ] Improve the build status

 - Build the Wendy Web interface